What are the prettiest villages in Essex?

 So, whether you are looking for a home to raise a family or a rural spot with excellent transport links Essex is sure to have something for you.

-Here is our comprehensive guide to the prettiest villages to in Essex.
+Here is our comprehensive guide to the prettiest villages in the county of Essex.

 Essex is home to a range of beautiful rural locations and has an extremely diverse range of wildlife to be found throughout its countryside.